tiger100256-hu/openvino/docs/IE_DG/supported_plugins/AUTO.md

       compiled_model = core.compile_model(model=model, device_name="AUTO:CPU,GPU", config={"PERFORMANCE_HINT":"LATENCY"})
 @endsphinxdirective

-### MODEL_PRIORITY
+### ov::hint::model_priority
-The parameter enables you to control the priorities of networks in Auto-Device Plugin.
+The property enables you to control the priorities of networks in Auto-Device Plugin.
 A high-priority network will be loaded to a supported high-priority device.
 A lower-priority network will not be loaded to a device that is occupied by a higher-priority network.

 @snippet snippets/AUTO4.cpp part4